Higher Categories and Topological Quantum Field Theories: Introduction

 There has been a fundamental achievement in $(2+1)$-$\TQFT$s which builds a nontrivial connection between monoidal categories, Hopf algebras, and $3$-manifolds.
-N. Reshetikhin and V. Turaev constructed an invariant of $3$-manifolds using modular tensor categories, which is believed to be the mathematical realization of Witten's $\TQFT$ from non-abelian Chern-Simon theories \cite{reshetikhin1991invariants}.
-V. Turaev and O. Viro gave a state-sum invariant of $3$-manifolds (Turaev-Viro invariant) from a ribbon fusion category \cite{turaev1992state}.
-Later J. Barrett and B. Westbury generalized this construction (Turaev-Viro-Barrett-Westbury invariant) by using spherical fusion categories \cite{barrett1996invariants}.
-These invariants can all be extended to define a $(2+1)$-$\TQFT$ \footnote{The Reshetikhin-Turaev $\TQFT$ has anomaly, but this is not the concern of this paper.}.
-Apart from these categorical constructions, another approach is by using certain Hopf algebras, among which the Kuperberg invariant \cite{kuperberg1996noninvolutory} and the Hennings invariant \cite{kauffman1995invariants} \cite{hennings1996invariants} are non-semisimple generalizations of the Turaev-Viro invariant and the Reshetikhin-Turaev invariant, respectively.
-A special case of the Kuperberg invariant (and also the Turaev-Viro invariant) reduces to the Dijkgraaf-Witten theory \cite{dijkgraaf1990topological}.
-The study of $(2+1)$-$\TQFT$s has led to applications in quantum groups, $3d$ topology, and knot theories.
+N. Reshetikhin and V. Turaev constructed an invariant of $3$-manifolds using modular tensor categories, which is believed to be the mathematical realization of E. Witten's $\TQFT$ from nonAbelian Chern-Simons theories \cite{reshetikhin1991invariants}.
+V. Turaev and O. Viro gave a state-sum invariant of $3$-manifolds (Turaev-Viro invariant) from the quantum $6j$ symbols of $U_q(sl_2)$ for $q$ a certain root of unity \cite{turaev1992state}.
+Later J. Barrett and B. Westbury generalized this construction (Turaev-Viro-Barrett-Westbury invariant, or TVBW for short) by using any spherical fusion category \cite{barrett1996invariants}.
+These invariants can all be extended to define a $(2+1)$-$\TQFT$ \footnote{The Reshetikhin-Turaev $\TQFT$ has an anomaly, but this is not the concern of this paper.}.
+Apart from the categorical constructions, another approach is by using Hopf algebras, among which the Kuperberg invariant \cite{kuperberg1996noninvolutory} and the Hennings invariant \cite{kauffman1995invariants, hennings1996invariants} are nonsemisimple generalizations of the TVBW invariant and the Reshetikhin-Turaev invariant, respectively.
+A special case of the Kuperberg invariant (and also the TVBW invariant) reduces to the Dijkgraaf-Witten theory \cite{dijkgraaf1990topological}.
+The study of $(2+1)$-$\TQFT$s has led to applications in quantum groups, $3d$ topology, and topological quantum computing.
 For example, the Turaev-Viro invariant can distinguish certain $3$-manifolds which are homotopy equivalent.